Large Kauri Amber Toki by Conrad HendersonSKU

 It is however not as hard as jade or bone so is not suitable to wear when playing contact sports or swimming etc.

-Includes an adjustable plaited waxed braid cord, a woven Kete presentation case and a detailed description of the meaning of the carving.
+Includes an adjustable plaited waxed braid cord, a traditional style woven presentation pouch and a description of the carving.

 Includes Free Shipping Worldwide.

 This is a one of a kind piece by virtue of the amazing Kauri Amber from which it was carved so it will be permanently removed from our gallery when sold.